 Welcome To The Suburbs

-Ride along with two great friends on a road trip through life as they navigate ridiculous detours, side trips and pop culture experiences.
+Ride along in this funny podcast with two great friends on a road trip through life as they navigate ridiculous detours, side trips and pop culture experiences.
 Their humor and undeniable chemistry comes from a two decade friendship, infused with Greg’s experience as a touring comic and sketch comedy writer and Andy’s career as an audio engineer for acts as diverse as John Mellencamp, Aerosmith, and Bob and Tom.
 Laughter suppled, snacks not included.
 Theme song "Let's Hunt" courtesy of Jimi Ryser

 Episodes